 It is this ayyew ethos which inspires the theory of green and grey presented in the three books of the Tractatus Ayyew ahead.

-In Book One we clear the ground and establish the five-facet foundation of our Earth anchored ethics.
+In Book One we clear the ground and establish the five-faceted foundation of our Earth anchored ethics.

 In Book Two we dedicate a chapter to each of the five Earthen ethics.